MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 1. In the **Variable properties** pane, under the **Usage** section, select the checkbox **External sources can set values**.

-1. When embedding your bot on your website, append the variables and their definitions to the bot’s URL as [query string parameters](https://en.wikipedia.org/wiki/Query_string) (in the format of `botURL?variableName1=variableDefinition1&variableName2=variable2Definition2`).
+1. When embedding your bot on your website, append the variables and their definitions to the bot's URL as [query string parameters](https://en.wikipedia.org/wiki/Query_string) (in the format of `botURL?variableName1=variableDefinition1&variableName2=variableDefinition2`).

     ![Screenshot of the variable properties pane, on the Usage section with the suboption External sources can be set, under the Bot option](media/bot-variable-external.png "Screenshot of the variable properties pane, on the Usage section with the suboption External sources can be set, under the Bot option")